HemantKArya/waclay/README.md

 **Maintained by [HemantKArya](https://github.com/HemantKArya)** since the original project was discontinued:

-- 🔧 50+ commits of updates and fixes
-- 🚀 Keeping it compiling with modern Rust
+- 🚀 Trying to keep it compiling with modern Rust
 - ✨ New `wit-bindgen-wcl` tool
 - 📚 Improved documentation
 - 🤝 Community building